yiren-jian/EVLGen/README.md

 # Expediting Vision Language Generation via Redundancy Reduction

-This repo covers implementations of models in an ARR submission "Expediting Vision Language Generation via Redundancy Reduction".
+This repo covers implementations of models in an ARR submission: **Expediting Vision Language Generation via Redundancy Reduction**.
 The code is developed based on [LAVIS](https://github.com/salesforce/LAVIS/) project.

 ## Anoymous GitHub Page
-**We are not part of LAVIS project and we have removed links, usernames, paths, etc which may reveal our identities.**
+We are not part of LAVIS project and we have removed links, usernames, paths, etc which may reveal our identities.

 ## EVLGen Models